The-Devoyage/deeb/README.md

 Inspired by flexibility of Mongo and light weight of SqLite, Deeb is a tool that turns a set of JSON files into a database.

-Deeb's ability to turn groups JSON files into database allows you to simply open a json file and edit as needed.
+Deeb's ability to turn groups JSON files into a database allows you to simply open a json file and edit as needed.

 Check out the quick start below, or the [docs](https://docs.rs/deeb/latest/deeb/)